 Macaroni is curved, pipe-like pasta that is bent in almost a half-circle in the case of elbow macaroni or cut at 180 degrees otherwise.
 Chifferi is shorter and wider as compared to macaroni while chifferirigate is like elbow macaroni but with ridges on the outside.

-This type of pasta gets its name from barley because it is shaped like it.
 Orzo looks like grains of barley and also comes close to looking like larger grains of rice.
-Therefore, it is also often called risoni, which means big rice in Italian.
-Orzo is not specified to a single region in Italy as it’s is widely used all across the country.
-Be it soup, salads, or simply as a side dish with meat and lots of veggies, orzo is toothsome pasta that will take any dish up a notch.
+Be it soup, salads or simply as a side dish with meat and lots of veggies, orzo is toothsome pasta option.

 Stelline pasta is a type of miniature pasta that is shaped like small stars.
 Given its shape and size, it goes without saying that stelline is the preferred choice for various soups as it adds subtle bursts of flavor in every spoon.